liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

         # -------------------------------------------------------------------
         # Valkey (Redis-compatible cache) - Use local-path for faster I/O
         # -------------------------------------------------------------------
+        # Valkey handles its own replication across cluster nodes, so we use
+        # local-path for better I/O performance instead of network storage.
         valkey-cluster:
           enabled: true
           persistence:
+            enabled: true
             storageClass: local-path
             size: 2Gi